 - While trading fees is often the first thing you might look at - cheapest is not always best.
 Make sure the platform provider offer the services you require.

-- Platform functionality is improving all the time - Companies such as Barclays and IG provide extensive resources to help you make investment choices.
+- Platform functionality is improving all the time - Companies such as Hargreaves Lansdown and Charles Stanley provide extensive resources to help you make investment choices.

 - If you want to invest in funds check the providers charging structure - this can vary significantly from one provider to the next.
 Hargreaves Lansdown have an extensive range of funds where they have negotiated fund discounts for their investors.
 Charles Stanley platform has a low 0.25 per cent annual charge on fund holdings, or 0.15 per cent above £500,000.
 If you only want funds and don't need access to individual shares consider AXA Self Investor.

-- If you want to invest in ETFs or more sophisticated products in addition to your ISA then platforms like IG provide clients with tools for trading in forex, spreadbetting and CFDs.
-IG do not provide access to funds.
+- If you want to invest in ETFs or more sophisticated products in addition to your ISA then platforms like Hargreaves Lansdown provide clients with tools for trading.

 - Do plenty of research before choosing a home for your money.